aryanbhajanka/Visuafy/README.md

 # Visuafy
-Visuafy is a flask based visualiser and remote for Spotify.
+Visuafy is a flask based visualiser and remote for Spotify which provides playback controls and different themes to choose from.

 Gradient Theme:
 ![alt text](https://i.ibb.co/0FSbn1G/Gradient.png)

 Turntable Theme:
 ![alt text](https://i.ibb.co/6YsKHsY/Turntable.png)

 Please note that for the program to work, you would require your own Spotify client ID and secret.
 To do so,
 - open https://developer.spotify.com/dashboard/ , sign in and create an app.